brianscherner/fly-fishing-journal/research-and-planning-log.md

 #### Wednesday, 5/8/24

-* 9:00am - 9:30am: Finish renaming "Past Trips"-related components and relevant code.
+* 9:00am - 9:30am: Finish refactoring application to only have "Trips"-related components distinguished by a "type" property vs separate components.

 <!-- NOTES: